santhoshraje/kubera/README.md

  ## Overview

 Features:
- - Upcoming dividends from SGX listed companies
+ - Show all upcoming dividend payouts from all companies
- - Dividend payout summary over the last 5 years for any SGX listed company
+ - Summary of dividends paid by a company over the last 5 years
- - Dividend calculator.
-Calculate by number of shares or amount spent.
+ - Dividend estimator.
+Estimate total dividends earned this year using data from last year
  - Post market analysis.
-Sends an automatically generated report of the top losers, gainers and highest volumes to the user after market close everyday.
+Receive an automatically generated report of the top losers, gainers and highest volumes to the user after market close everyday.

  ## Getting Started